How to Use Polarised Reflections: a Photographer’s Guide to Light

 A battery photographed with no filter (left) and then a polarising filter (right)

-This product photo of a USB battery pack shot was created with one light and a large piece of white paper and has a lot of reflections on it (left-hand image).
+This product photo of a USB battery pack shot was created with one light and a large piece of paper and has a lot of reflections on it (left-hand image).
 The right-hand side shows the same image again with a polariser; a huge difference.
 You can see it wasn’t just the top of the battery showing reflection either, the sides and front edge are much darker with the filter too.

 In general, metal objects don’t produce polarised reflections, but a lot of other objects do, so learning how to manage polarised reflections can be a really useful tool to have in your kit.